Conservative vector field

 In vector calculus, a conservative vector field is a vector field that is the gradient of some function.
-A conservative vector field has the property that its line integral is path independent; the choice of any path between two points does not change the value of the line integral.
+A conservative vector field has the property that its line integral is path independent; the choice of path between two points does not change the value of the line integral.
 Path independence of the line integral is equivalent to the vector field under the line integral being conservative.
 A conservative vector field is also irrotational; in three dimensions, this means that it has vanishing curl.
 An irrotational vector field is necessarily conservative provided that the domain is simply connected.

 Conservative vector fields appear naturally in mechanics: They are vector fields representing forces of physical systems in which energy is conserved.
 For a conservative system, the work done in moving along a path in a configuration space depends on only the endpoints of the path, so it is possible to define potential energy that is independent of the actual path taken.

 Informal treatment

 In a two- and three-dimensional space, there is an ambiguity in taking an integral between two points as there are infinitely many paths between the two points—apart from the straight line formed between the two points, one could choose a curved path of greater length as shown in the figure.
 Therefore, in general, the value of the integral depends on the path taken.
-However, in the special case of a conservative vector field, the value of the integral is independent of the path taken, which can be thought of as a large-scale cancellation of all elements $d{R}$ that don't have a component along the straight line between the two points.
+However, in the special case of a conservative vector field, the value of the integral is independent of the path taken, which can be thought of as a large-scale cancellation of all elements $d{R}$ that do not have a component along the straight line between the two points.
 To visualize this, imagine two people climbing a cliff; one decides to scale the cliff by going vertically up it, and the second decides to walk along a winding path that is longer in length than the height of the cliff, but at only a small angle to the horizontal.
 Although the two hikers have taken different routes to get up to the top of the cliff, at the top, they will have both gained the same amount of gravitational potential energy.
 This is because a gravitational field is conservative.